 The same reduction has happened with many other saints.

 We reduce the feast of St. Francis to pet day at school or animal farm at Church.
 Francis would be scandalised at the reduction.
 While Francis did have an interesting encounter with a wolf, (it’s on Wikipedia so it must be true) his primary love was not the earth and the animals.
-Francis loved God, and gave his life to serving God.
-This decision and his life of faith placed him in relationship with the poor, the lepers, the animals and all of creation.
+Francis loved God, and gave his life to living passionately in relationship with Jesus.
+This decision and his life of faith placed him in right relationship with the poor, the lepers, the animals and all of creation.